seiferla/FiBo/docs/FiBo_RUP_Main_Test_Plan.md

 #### 9.4 Test Environment Configurations

-not applicable because the configurations are stored in the workflow files (for CI) and the README
+(n/a, because the configurations are stored in the workflow files (for CI) and the README)

 ### 10. Responsibilities, Staffing, and Training Needs